-Coastal hazard impact means the impact resulting from one or more of the following:
+Coastal hazard impact means the impact resulting from one or both of the following:

-- (1) coastal erosion within an erosion prone area that is also within the coastal management district - (2) a defined storm tide event - (3) the permanent inundation of land due to a sea-level rise of 0.8 metres by the year 2100.
+- (1) coastal erosion within an erosion prone area that is also within the coastal management district - (2) a defined storm tide event.

 Coastal management district see the Sustainable Planning Act 2009.